Sustainability

 Cupping Scores

-Beyond monetary support, we provide specialized tools in addition to education that improve the quality of the coffee, helping to raise their cupping score.
+Beyond monetary support, we provide specialized tools and feedback in addition to education that improve the quality of the coffee, helping to raise their cupping score.

 Cupping scores play an important role in determining the market value the farmer will get for their crop.
 The higher the score, the more money they can charge per pound.